 Skip to Main Content

-Top 7 Causes of Crawl Space Problems
+Causes of Crawl Space Damage Every Homeowner Should Know

 nasty crawl space with rotting joist

-Causes of Crawl Space Problems
+What Causes Common Crawl Space Problems?

-stack effect
+illustration depicting the stack effect

-1. The Stack Effect
+The Stack Effect

 Warm air rises.
 When air enters the crawl space through vents or other openings, it slowly warms up.
 As it does so, the warm air rises throughout your home.
 It travels through living spaces until it escapes through the roof.
-The air coming from your crawl space carries with it airborne mold and dust and even pest droppings.
-Not only is unhealthy air circulated throughout your home, but this air movement makes for a drafty living environment.
+The air coming from your crawl space carries with it airborne mold and dust, and even pest droppings.
+Not only is unhealthy air circulated throughout your home, but this air movement also makes for a drafty living environment.
 This often causes homeowners to turn down the AC in the summer and turn up the heat in the winter.
 This increased energy usage can cost you big bucks in the long run.

-2. Flooding & Moisture In the Crawl Space
+Moisture In the Crawl Space

 Mold and mildew alone cause problems like musty odors, but they can also steal value from your home by damaging its structural stability.
-Mold uses wood as its ‘food,’ and since wood structures hold up much of your crawl space, it’s essential to address water and moisture problems in your crawl space before they cause damage to your wood structures.
+Mold uses wood as its “food,” and since wood structures hold up much of your crawl space, it’s essential to address water and moisture problems in your crawl space before they cause damage to your wood structures.

-3. Humidity
+Humidity

 When the temperature and humidity levels reach a threshold, condensation occurs.
 The process of water vapor turning back into a liquid can lead to serious issues for the wood structures supporting your home.
 Addressing crawl space humidity levels is key to a healthy home.

-4. Open Crawl Space Vents
+Open Crawl Space Vents

 At one point, building codes recommended installing crawl space vents at the time of construction.
 The idea, although flawed, seemed to make sense.
 Open vents would allow the crawl space to dry out.
 However, as time went on, we now know more about how air and humidity act in a crawl space and understand that open vents actually have the opposite effect.